Garden Tips

 Asparagus, rhubarb and other early producers will benefit from an early application of compost.

 Peas - Get ready to plant your peas.
 Peas will produce a better and bigger crop if planted early.
 Plant 6 to 4 weeks before your last frost date.
 Whenever we have tried to put in peas for a fall crop it has not worked well.
 Peas really like cool spring temperatures.
 Plant once soil has warmed to 45 degrees F and is dry enough to work.
-If you haven’t tried snap peas or snow peas, be sure to try them this year.
+If you haven't tried snap peas or snow peas, be sure to try them this year.
 They are wonderful for stir-fries.
-Look for a recipe coming to the “Harvest Page” for Almond Chicken using snow peas, yummy!
+Check out our Recipe page for "Almond Chicken" using snow peas, yummy!

 Lawns – Feed lawns with compost or organic fertilizer.
 A strong healthy lawn is the best defense against weeds.